ppmatrix/ppmatrix.github.io/_posts/2024-01-24-steel_mountain.md

 *Note that you will need to have a web server and a netcat listener active at the same time in order for this to work!*

-Now lets setup a listener on another terminal...
+Now lets setup a listener on another terminal:

 ```bash
 └─$ nc -lvnp 1234